 Faculty who are about to retire, or who have already done so, and who plan to continue professional projects may request approval to identify themselves as a "Senior Research Scholar, Swarthmore College" for a three-year term.
 Request for this designation may be made by letter to the Provost.
 A term may also be renewed following a brief report of accomplishments and future plans.
 This title will not carry financial benefits or special services or office space beyond what is already provided for emeriti faculty.
 The College will continue, however, to offer assistance to those who wish to apply for external grants or need help in their administration.

-The College's early retirement program provides eligible faculty members the opportunity to fully retire before the age of 70.
+The College's voluntary transition plan provides eligible faculty members the opportunity to fully retire before the age of 70.

 Eligibility: Persons eligible for this program are those tenured members of the faculty who;

-- have been regular, full-time members at Swarthmore College for at least ten years,
+- have been a regular, full-time faculty member at Swarthmore College for at least ten years,

 - have either reached the rank of professor or have been at the rank of associate professor for at least twelve years, and